Achifaifa/kirino/readme.md

 ##Release notes

 The current effort is to implement tests and some sort of CI solution, plus refactoring all the bad code and leaving it readable.
+Until that gets done, there are chances the master branch won't work at all.
+Check one of the previous versions (0.1.1a for the first presentation of the project, 0.1.7 for the last working version) if you want to play.

 Kirino v0.1.1 was presented at the open game compo at Euskal Encounter 22 and, surprisingly, ended up in the third place.
 I am very satisfied with myself and very glad someone in the jury understood all the work behind this heap of crap.
 Thanks to all the testers and people who helped!!